Al Harris (cornerback): Miami Dolphins

 During the 2012 season, Harris served as a coaching intern under coach Joe Philbin for the Miami Dolphins.

 Kansas City Chiefs

-Harris was hired as the assistant defensive backs coach under his former head coach from his playing day with the Eagles; Andy Reid, for the Kansas City Chiefs on January 25, 2013.
-Following a disappointing performance by the Chiefs defense in the AFC Championship for the 2018 season, Harris, as well as the entire defensive coaching staff, was replaced.
+Harris was hired as the assistant defensive backs coach for the Kansas City Chiefs under his former head coach from his playing day with the Eagles, Andy Reid, on January 25, 2013.
+Following a disappointing performance by the Chiefs defense in the AFC Championship game for the 2018 season, the entire defensive coaching staff, including Harris, was replaced.

 Dallas Cowboys

-In 2020 Harris was hired to work with the secondary of the Dallas Cowboys under his former head coach from his playing days with the Packers; Mike McCarthy.
+In 2020, Harris was hired to work as the Dallas Cowboys' secondary coach, reuniting him with former Packers coach and new Cowboys head coach Mike McCarthy.
+Under Harris' coaching in 2021, sophomore cornerback Trevon Diggs tied a franchise record 11 interceptions on the year, and he was named to the Pro Bowl and First-Team All Pro.
+In 2023, another sophomore cornerback, DaRon Bland, set the NFL record for most pick-sixes in a single season with 5, and he too was named a Pro Bowler and First-Team All Pro as he led the league in interceptions.

+Chicago Bears

+In January 2025 Harris was hired by the Chicago Bears as their passing game coordinator.
+He reunites with Bears head coach Ben Johnson after both were members of the Dolphins' coaching staff in 2012.